This post may contain affiliate links. See our affiliate disclaimer here.

 2. How many people have owned this RV, and how often have they driven it?

 We were the fourth owners of Franklin.
-An older man bought him new, then a younger guy owned him for less than two years, then a family of four used it for regular camping trips.
+An older man bought him new, then a younger guy owned him for less than two years, and then a family of four used it for regular camping trips.
 We purchased the rig from the family after they relocated from California to Texas.

 Here’s how we knew this was a good sign: